jedrzej/pimpable/README.md

 It simplifies embedding them in your models and allows using all 3 of them with a single function call.

+## Composer install

+Add the following line to `composer.json` file in your project:

+    "jedrzej/pimpable": "0.0.1"

+or run the following in the commandline in your project's root folder:

+    composer require "jedrzej/pimpable" "0.0.1"

 ## Usage

 ### Pimp your model